Shifted HSS solvers for the indefinite Helmholtz equation: Numerical examples

-The convergence rates are shown in Table \ref{tab:constant-rhs-weak-scaling-convergence}; we see that our observations in previous experiments are extended to higher $k$ values, up to $k=1024$ in the largest case.
+The convergence rates are shown in Table \ref{tab:weak-scaling-2D-convergence}; we see that our observations in previous experiments are extended to higher $k$ values, up to $k=1024$ in the largest case.
 Once again the HSS convergence bounds are tight, and we see further evidence of the convergence rate for the outer iterations approaching a stable value for larger $k$.
-Finally, we show timings in Table \ref{tab:constant-rhs-weak-scaling-timing} and in Figure \ref{fig:timing}.
-We see very robust linear wallclock time scaling with $k$, as we hoped, especially if we account for the variation in the number of DOFs per core.
-In Figure \ref{fig:throughput} we show the normalised throughput per processor, i.e. the total work divided by the total time and the number of processors.
-We see that the throughput is almost constant, indicating that the multigrid algorithm scales almost perfectly in this regime.
-This is due not only to the use of standard transfer operators and smoothers, but also to the fact that we do not need a direct solver on the coarsest grid for robust iteration counts, which is often a major culprit in the loss of scaling for multigrid algorithms at large processor counts.
+While the results using fixed point Richardson iterations verify the theoretical results, we also show that, in practice, FGMRES can be used to significantly reduce the total number of iterations required - in these examples by more than half.
+In Table \ref{tab:weak-scaling-2D-timing} and in Figure \ref{fig:timing-2D} we show parallel timing results using \(\mathcal{O}(k^{3})\) processors.
+We see very robust linear wallclock time scaling with $k$, as we hoped, for both examples and with either Richardson or FGMRES outer iterations.

+The theoretical results in sections \ref{sec:HSS shifted} and \ref{sec:HSS 0} did not rely on any assumption on the number of spatial dimensions of the problem.
+To verify that the results are in fact robust to the spatial dimension we show some results for the 3D Helmholtz equation.
+Tables \ref{tab:weak-scaling-3D-convergence} and \ref{tab:weak-scaling-3D-timing} show convergence and timing results respectively for the uniform source and the (3D extension of) box source examples.
+In 3D the number of DoFs scales with \(\mathcal{O}(k^{4.5})\) so we show a narrower wavenumber range \(k\in\{20,40,80\}\), but we still see very similar behaviour to the 2D examples.
+In Table \ref{tab:weak-scaling-3D-convergence} we see that the iteration counts are almost constant over this wavenumber range, and that the convergence bound for the HSS iterations for the shifted operator are again very tight.
+The timing results in Table \ref{tab:weak-scaling-3D-convergence} and Figure \ref{fig:timing-3D} show that we again achieve wallclock times which scale linearly with \(k\).